Nanna's Christmas Puddings if your Nanna was a star baker that is!

 - are the descriptions enticing?
 See our guide.

-- have you covered all key questions that if missing might put off a customer - particularly ingredients and shelf life information.
+- have you covered all key questions that if missing might put off a customer such as shelf life information (early bird shoppers always want to know when is best to order the perishable items).

 - have you added a Gift Message option if your product is relevant for gifting.
 See our guide to options.